ManageIQ/manageiq-documentation/installing_on_vmware_vsphere/_topics/installation.md

 These are the procedural steps as of the time of writing.
 For more information, consult the VMware documentation.

-Use the following procedure to upload the {{ site.data.product.title }} appliance OVF template from your local file system using the vSphere Client.
+Use the following procedure to upload the {{ site.data.product.title_short }} appliance OVF template from your local file system using the vSphere Client.

 1. In the vSphere Client, select menu:File\[Deploy OVF Template\].
 The Deploy OVF Template wizard appears.